Baking and Pastry Arts (BK)

 - More Information about Baking and Pastry Arts

-Entry-level positions in restaurants, hotels, resorts, and retail and wholesale baking establishments.
-Job titles may include baker, pastry cook, and assistant pastry chef.
+Entry to mid-level supervisory positions in bakeries, cafes, restaurants, hotels, wholesale baking establishments, and specialty bakeries.
+Job titles may include head bakers, confectioner, pastry cook, assistant pastry chef, and pastry chef, with strong opportunity for advancement.
 Entrepreneurship is also possible for those with required business skills.

 Recommended High School Subjects